t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

 go tool cover -html=coverage.out
 ```

 This opens a browser view showing exactly which lines aren’t covered.
-You’ll likely notice that the error branches haven’t been triggered yet.To fix that, we need to add test cases that cover those edge conditions and that’s where subtests come in.
+You’ll likely notice that the error branches haven’t been triggered yet.
+To fix that, we need to add test cases that cover those edge conditions, and that’s where subtests come in.

-## Sub tests
+## Subtests
 Rather than writing multiple test functions for the same logic, Go encourages the use of subtests (introduced in Go 1.7).
 Subtests allow grouping related scenarios within a single test while isolating them for better logging and individual execution.